KaraTuner: Towards end to end natural pitch correction for singing voice in karaoke

-In speech and singing voice synthesis, people usually consider the spectral envelope the timbre representation of a speaker or singer, and its relationship with the pitch curve is generally ignored.
-However, En-Najjary et al. reported that the spectral envelope feature implicitly contains the pitch curve, as they predicted it out of the spectral envelope with high accuracy\cite{EnNajjary2003ANM}.
-Inspired by this work, we take into account the spectral envelope and develop a vocal-aware pitch predictor to customize natural pitch curves.
+In speech and singing voice synthesis, people usually consider the spectral envelope as the timbre representation of a speaker or singer, and its relationship with the pitch curve is generally ignored.
+However, En-Najjary et al. \cite{EnNajjary2003ANM} reported that the spectral envelope feature implicitly contains the pitch curve, as they predicted it out of the spectral envelope with high accuracy.
+Inspired by this work, we take into account the spectral envelope and develop a vocal-adaptable pitch predictor to customize in-tune natural pitch curves.
 The input of the pitch predictor consists of the musical note and vocal spectrum.
-Here, the vocal spectrum is the spectral envelop feature in uncompressed linear scale for complete information.
+Here, the vocal spectrum is the spectral envelope feature in uncompressed linear scale for complete information.
 The note embeddings and the linear projection of the vocal spectrum are concatenated and then fed into a stack of FFT blocks.
 Finally, a linear projection layer is added to map the dimensions of output hidden features and the target pitch.
 We do not adopt a residual connection between the input notes and the output pitch\cite{lu2020xiaoicesing}, since experiments show that the residual connection will introduce breakpoints at the transition of notes.

-Since the spectral envelop feature implicitly contains the pitch curve, we randomly shifted the spectral envelope feature along the frequency axis in the training phase.
-The shift of the spectral envelope alleviates over-fitting and forces the reference score to be the backbone of the pitch curve and the spectral envelope to express details of the pitch curve.
+Since the spectral envelope implicitly contains the pitch curve, we randomly shifted the spectral envelope along the frequency axis in the training phase to alleviate over-fitting and force the reference score to be the backbone of the pitch curve and the spectral envelope to express details such as gliding and vibrato.
 In our pitch prediction task, the information related to the pitch curve is concentrated in the middle-low frequency bands of the spectral envelope.
 Therefore, we drop the redundant high-frequency features.
 Finally, we use mean squared error (MSE) loss between the predicted pitch curve $\hat{x}$ and the ground truth $x$ to optimize the pitch predictor.
 The MSE loss of the pitch predictor is deﬁned as: